moskytw/zipcodetw/README.rst

 Report Bug
 ----------

-It lets machine understand address and find zipcode by it in directory.
+It lets machine understand address and find ZIP code by it in directory.
 But machine may misunderstand -- In fact, I might write some bad code.
 If you get any wrong result, please feel free to report to me.
 Here is my email: mosky.tw AT gmail.com.
 Thank you!